clio-me/react-test/README.md

 You can also utilise the README.md to discuss what you would have liked to implement if more time had been available.

 ## Delivery
+We expect you to deliver a solution within 3 days.
+Please let us know that you require more time if this does not fit with your schedule.

-You can either fork/create a repository and create a (preferably) private repository and your point of contact will send you an email you can add as collaborator for review purpose.
+You can either fork or create a (preferably) private repository and your point of contact will send you a list of emails you can add as collaborators for review purpose.s

-Another option is to fork this repo and create a PR.

 We ask you to not keep your solution public longer than strictly necessary for this review process.

 ## Thank you!
-Thanks for showing your in interest in Clio and committing your valuable time!
+Thank you for your interest in Clio and committing your valuable time!
 We will strive to give developer feedback within two days.

 Clio